-As of September 30, 2020, the Company had \$107.9 million, in financial assets held in money market accounts and U.S. treasury bills, all of which were classified as Level 1 in the fair value hierarchy.
+As of March 31, 2021 and December 30, 2020, the Company had \$31.3 million and \$66.3 million, respectively, in financial assets held in money market accounts and \$77.1 million and \$39.0 million, respectively, held in marketable securities, including U.S. treasury bills.
+All were classified as Level 1 in the fair value hierarchy.
 The Company measured these assets at fair value.
 The Company classified these assets as Level 1 because the values of these assets are determined using unadjusted quoted prices in active markets for identical assets.

-As of September 30, 2020 and December 31, 2019, the Company did not have any assets or liabilities classified as Level 2 or Level 3 in the fair value hierarchy.
+As of March 31, 2021 and December 31, 2020, the Company did not have any assets or liabilities classified as Level 2 or Level 3 in the fair value hierarchy.